Spherical Morita contexts and relative Serre functors: On pivotality and Morita theory

+\begin{rem} Given a (unimodular) spherical tensor category $\cala$ and a spherical module category ${}_\cala\calm$, Proposition \ref{Fun_spherical} implies that the $(\overline{\dualcat},\cala)$-bimodule category $\FunM$ is spherical.
+By Theorem \ref{unimod_dualcat}, the dual tensor category $\dualcat$ is spherical as well.
+And thus, every Hom-category of the pivotal bicategory $\Mor$ associated to ${}_\cala\calm$ is spherical.

-\begin{rem} Given a unimodular spherical tensor category $\cala$, the sphericality condition on a pivotal module category ${}_\cala\calm$ can be interpreted in the bicategorical setting as the statement that the pivotal structure of $\Mor$ squares to the Radford pseudo-natural equivalence \eqref{Radford_pseudo}.
-Beyond unimodularity, the non-triviality of the distinguished invertible objects in \eqref{Radford_pseudo} suggests that such a bicategorical interpretation could be studied in the framework of quasi-pivotal structures, as considered in Remark \ref{quasi_pivotal}. \end{rem}
+The sphericality condition on a pivotal module category can then be interpreted in the bicategorical setting as the statement that the pivotal structure of $\Mor$ squares to the Radford pseudo-natural equivalence \eqref{Radford_pseudo}.
+Beyond unimodularity, the non-triviality of the distinguished invertible objects in \eqref{Radford_pseudo} suggests that such a bicategorical interpretation could be studied in the framework of quasi-pivotal structures, as discussed in Remark \ref{quasi_pivotal}. \end{rem}

+\begin{defi} A pivotal Morita context $(\cala,\calb,\calm,\caln,\mixto{}{},\mixtdo{}{})$ is said to be \emph{spherical} iff the Radford pseudo-equivalence \eqref{Radford_pseudo} of its associated bicategory $\Mor$ is equivalent to the square of the pivotal structure of $\Mor$. \end{defi} }